benedictpaten/assemblaLib/README.md

 This is a library written by Benedict Paten and Dent Earl for the Assemblathon 1 assembly evaluation project.

 ##Dependencies
-This library depends on the [sonLib](https://github.com/benedictpaten/sonLib) and [cactus](https://github.com/benedictpaten/cactus) libraries:
+This library depends on the [sonLib](https://github.com/benedictpaten/sonLib) and [cactus](https://github.com/benedictpaten/cactus) libraries.